2022 Program - Applications now closed

 Two successful Council programs are joining forces in 2022 to support our rural communities with their bushfire preparedness initiatives.

-Communities First and Nillumbik Place Shapers will combine in a unique program to assist community members to develop placemaking projects that focus on community preparedness and resilience.
+Communities First and Nillumbik Place Shapers will combine in a unique program to assist community members to design and develop placemaking projects that focus on community preparedness and resilience.